lokitechie06/RemarkableWaryPi/CodingBat/problems_list.md

 4. diff21: **diff21.py**

-'''Given an int n, return the absolute difference between n and 21, except return double the absolute difference if n is over 21. '''
+''' Given an int n, return the absolute difference between n and 21, except return double the absolute difference if n is over 21. '''

+5. parrot_trouble: **parrot_trouble.py**

+''' We have a loud talking parrot.
+The "hour" parameter is the current hour time in the range 0..23.
+We are in trouble if the parrot is talking and the hour is before 7 or after 20.
+Return True if we are in trouble. '''